 “Working with McDermott Rise was a turning point in our credibility,” said Dr. Brandon Zimmerman, CEO and founder of Clear Eye Test.
 “Having McDermott’s support in fundraising and in presenting ourselves to the market when we’re talking to big corporate partners has been what’s accelerated and legitimized those relationships and our path forward.”

-Clear Eye Test announced its product launch this year, along with its first corporate partnership—an agreement with SelectSpecs, one of the largest online eyewear retailers in the UK.
+Clear Eye Test announced its product launch in 2021, along with its first corporate partnership—an agreement with SelectSpecs, one of the largest online eyewear retailers in the UK.

 We remain committed to continuing our work.
 Learn more about McDermott Rise.